 Abstract.
-In this paper we find that Xie's ID-2-AKP (ID-based two-party authenticated key agreement protocol) modified from McCullagh-Barreto which is proposed in CT-RSA 2005 doesn't provide protection against KCI attack likewise, and finally utilize the modular arithmetic, first proposed in MQV and also used in Kim, to get a modified new ID-2-AKP.
-We also give another ID-2-AKP utilizing the operation, which is always nominated addition, in the finite field to give another modified version.
-The two protocols are in possession of all the desired security attributes.
+We first present a new security 2-AK protocol, which is more secure and more efficient than previously proposed ones.
+Meanwhile, we point that Xie's ID-2-AK protocol modified from McCullagh-Barreto in CT-RSA 2005 doesn't provide protection against KCI attack likewise, and finally utilize the modular arithmetic, first proposed in MQV and also used in Kim, to get a modified new ID-2-AK protocol.
+On second thoughts, we give another ID-2-AK protocol utilizing the operation of addition in finite field like our forenamed 2-AK protocol .
+The two ID-2-AK protocols are in possession of all the desired security attributes.
 We also compare our new protocols with others in terms of computational cost and security properties.